-If content is easy to read it helps more users understand what to do.
-This includes users with lower reading comprehension.
+If content is easy to read it helps more people understand what to do.
+This includes people with lower reading comprehension.

 - Adara is not a native English speaker.
 Adara sometimes find it hard to understand legal or bureaucratic words.

 - Aadhya is a lawyer.
 Aadhya needs to quickly find and understand government information.